Skip to main content

 Weber Go-Anywhere Charcoal Grill – Best Portable Charcoal Grill

-Weber Go‑Anywhere Charcoal Grill – Compact Portable BBQ Grill for Camping, Tailgating & Outdoor Cooking with 2‑Piece Cooking Grate & Precise Airflow Dampers
+Weber Go-Anywhere Charcoal Grill – Compact Portable BBQ Grill for Camping, Tailgating & Outdoor Cooking

 The Weber Go-Anywhere takes apartment charcoal grilling a step further with its efficient rectangular design that packs flat and carries easily.
-Unlike round grills, the Go-Anywhere’s rectangular footprint slides neatly into closets, under beds, or into car trunks—making it the most storage-friendly charcoal grill you can buy.
+Unlike round grills, the Go-Anywhere’s rectangular footprint slides neatly into closets, under beds, or into car trunks — making it the most storage-friendly charcoal grill you can buy.
 The two-piece plated steel cooking grate lets you add charcoal mid-cook without removing all your food, and the precision airflow dampers on the lid and bowl give you real temperature control that most portable charcoal grills lack.
 The legs fold up to lock the lid in place for transport, and the spacious grilling area comfortably serves two to four people.
 Weber’s char-rail insert enables indirect cooking setups for more versatile grilling beyond simple direct-heat burgers and steaks.

 Highlights